FinzyPHINZY/vtu-application/README.md

 ---

-### **Phase 4: Notifications**
+### **Phase 4: Notifications ✅**

-- Use Firebase Cloud Messaging (FCM) for real-time notifications on successful transactions, deposits, and withdrawals.
+- Use Nodemailer for notifications on successful transactions, deposits, and withdrawals.
 - Send email notifications for transaction receipts.

 ---